Multimodal Function Vectors for Visual Relations: Datasets

-Because the number of real images is limited, we divided the dataset into two subsets: a training set, used for function vector extraction and fine-tuning, and a test set, used exclusively for evaluation with zero-shot tasks.
-The 201 images were split approximately in half while ensuring that the distribution of relation categories was balanced across the two subsets.
-The training set consists of 101 images with a total of 794 relation instances, and the test set consists of 100 images with 792 relation instances.
-Note that one image can include multiple spatial relations among objects.
+We divided each dataset into two subsets: a training set, used for function vector extraction and fine-tuning, and a test set, used exclusively for evaluation with zero-shot tasks.
+For GQA Spatial, the 4,226 images were split in half while ensuring that the distribution of relation categories was balanced across the two subsets.
+The training set consists of 2,113 images with a total of 6,339 relation instances, and the test set consists of the other 2,113 images with 6,584 relation instances.
+For GQA Agentic, the 1,413 images were split in half where the training set consists of 707 images with a total of 925 relation instances, and the test set contains 706 images with a total of 937 relation instances.
+Note that one image can include multiple visual relations among objects.

-We randomly sampled 200 tasks for each relation in both the training and testing sets.
+We randomly sampled 1,000 tasks for each relation in both the training and testing sets.
 Each task consists of four context images and one query image, all drawn from the corresponding set.
 In every task, both the context and query images contain object pairs annotated with the target relation, and the specific object pairs instantiating the relation are randomly selected within each image.

-\subsection{Average Indirect Effect}
+\section{Average Indirect Effect}

-To quantify the overall contribution of an attention head in processing a specific relation, we compute its \textit{average indirect effect} (AIE) as defined in \citet{todd2024function}.
-This metric reflects the mean increase in the model’s probability of generating the correct object label when the activation of attention head \( a_{\ell j} \) is replaced by its relation-secific mean activations \( \bar{a}^t_{\ell j} \) for perturbed prompts.
+To quantify the overall contribution of an attention head in processing a specific relation, we compute its \textit{average indirect effect} (AIE) as defined in \cite{todd2024function}.
+This metric reflects the mean increase in the model’s probability of generating the correct object label when the activation of attention head \( a_{\ell j} \) is replaced by its relation-specific mean activations \( \bar{a}^t_{\ell j} \) for perturbed prompts.
 The heads with the highest AIE scores are identified as the most causally influential for task execution and are grouped into the set \( \mathcal{A}_t \).

-\subsection{Ablation Studies}
+\section{Ablation Studies}

-\subsubsection{Effects of Injection Layer}
+\subsection{Effects of Injection Layer}